 A senior Chinese economist, Liu Mingkang, speaking at the Asia Global Dialogue in 2012, said China’s population growth will end as soon as 2020 when its population will peak at 1.6 billion.

 Youhua Chen, a demographer at China’s Nanjing University, gained some notoriety by warning about a sharp drop ahead for China’s population.
 The decline will be accompanied by soaring health care and pension costs, and collapsing real estate markets, he warned.

 Prof. Chen has predicted that China’s population will peak at about 1.4 billion and then fall precipitously to 500 million.
 His graph is below.

 If Prof. Chen is right, this means lots of problems.

 “These problems will compromise economic development, strain social harmony, and place the traditional Chinese family structure under severe pressure; in fact, they could shake Chinese civilization to its very foundations,” said Nicholas Eberstadt, Henry Wendt Scholar in Political Economy with the American Enterprise Institute.

 China has recently loosened the one-child restrictions, but it hasn’t resulted in a baby boom.
-So the prediction still holds that sometime in the next 7 years, India may overtake China as the world’s most populous state, and India will keep growing while China declines.
+So the prediction still holds that in the near future India may overtake China as the world’s most populous state, and India, which some are already calling an emerging superpower, will keep growing while China declines.